Sittlon/mcp-server-db2i/README.md

 `${...}` placeholders are interpolated from environment variables at startup.
 Both `odbc` and `jt400` drivers are supported (jt400 is an optional dependency — install with `npm install jt400` if you prefer JDBC).

-> **Security tip.** Use a database user with **read-only privileges**.
+> Use a database user with **read-only privileges**.
 The role-based guard in this server is defense-in-depth, not a substitute for proper DB-level permissions.

 ### 2. Security (roles)